ORAZI

-Education, first artistic phase

-From his early youth, even before completing his Classical studies, in particular in the fields of literature, philosophy and history, ancient Greek and Roman aesthetics, ORAZI devoted himself to the study of painting and painting techniques.
-For many years he also studied piano.
-When he was about sixteen he had already found his true calling.
-Painting would become his vocation and passion.

-ORAZI was always travelling in search of new artistic experiences.

-Towards the end of the 1920s he was in Venice.
-He was well integrated in that artistic milieu; Leonardo Dudreville considered him as a pupil, in 1927 drew a portrait of him, and in 1934, when ORAZI had his first solo exhibition, held at the art gallery 'Pesaro', Dudreville wrote the foreword to the catalogue.

-In Paris, ORAZI participated in the intellectual life which saw the district of Montparnasse, from the Twenties onwards, as the meeting place as well as the starting point of new artistic theories and experiences.
+Career

 In 1937 the Parisian art gallery 'Galerie de Paris' organised his solo exhibition.
 In 1937 and 1938, he exhibited at the First and Second Salon des Jeunes Artistes in Paris.

 He was again in Italy.
 His paintings (Paulette; Wally; Young woman dressed in blue) were exhibited in 1934 and 1936 at the 'Esposizione Internazionale d'Arte di Venezia', the 'Venice Biennale', an international cultural event increasingly important, and in 1935 at the 'Quadriennale d'Arte Nazionale', in Rome (Jasmine;Young woman resting with her cat).

-The works of those years, until approximately 1946, were essentially portraits, still lives, landscapes, compositions.
+The works of those years, until approximately 1946, were essentially portraits, still lifes, landscapes, and compositions.
 They highlight the distinctive elements of ORAZI's painting, which was characterized not only by its ties with the historic French Avant-gardes, but also the great names of the French Post-impressionist art.
-The research on colour, in the physical representation of objects and characters, takes in all those works a predominant place.
+The research on colour, in the physical representation of objects and characters, takes a predominant place in all those works.